 Students who accumulate five (5) unexcused absences, or the hourly equivalent, in a semester shall be deemed to have "excessive absences."
 Such absences shall be determined on a per day basis for elementary students and on a per class basis for secondary students.
-When a student has excessive absences, the Attendance Officer will follow the district's policy to address barriers to the student's attendance.
+When a student has excessive absences, the Attendance Officer may file a report with the county attorney of the county in which the student resides.